Therapy Type: Small Molecule (timeline)

 In July 2013, a Phase 1b multiple-ascending-dose study at Yale began evaluating a one-month course of 50 to 125 mg AZD0530 taken once daily by 24 people with mild to moderate Alzheimer's disease.
 One primary goal was to confirm the safety of a one-month course of saracatinib, as previously found in oncology trials; the other was to quantify how well the drug penetrated the blood-brain barrier.
 In April 2015, the drug was reported to have been "reasonably safe and well-tolerated" in this study, although one case of congestive heart failure and pneumonia on the highest dose was considered possibly related to saracatinib.
 The ratio of plasma to CSF drug levels was reported to be 0.4 and dose-dependent, indicating brain penetration.
 The 100mg and 125mg doses achieved CSF levels corresponding to brain levels that rescued memory deficits in transgenic AD mouse models (Kaufman et al., 2015).
 This four-week treatment regimen did not affect secondary outcome measures of cognition or behavioral function, activities of daily living, or brain activity as measured by FDG-PET (Nygaard et al., 2015).

-In December 2014, a 152-patient Phase 2 study began.
+In December 2014, a 159-patient Phase 2a study began.
 Called Connect, this 22-center study uses the Alzheimer's Disease Cooperative Study infrastructure to compare a 12-month course of 100 and 125 mg AZD0530 to placebo.
 A two-week plasma level is used to adjust dose.
 This trial ascertains the clinical AD diagnosis by way of amyloid imaging.
 Its twin primary outcome measures are cerebral glucose metabolism and safety; secondary measures include cognitive and behavioral measures, as well as imaging and fluid biomarker measures and influence of ApoE genotype on the treatment effects.

+Outside of various types of cancer, saracatinib is also being trialed in alcoholism.
 For all trials on this compound, see clinicaltrials.gov.

 Clinical Trial Timeline